Come work for Tucson City Attorney's Office

 Civil Division

-With 29 assigned staff, the Civil Division provides legal advice and representation to the Mayor and Council, the City Manager, and all City departments, and serves as the City’s representative in courts of law and administrative proceedings to help ensure the lawfulness of the official business of the City of Tucson and avert litigation contrary to the City’s interest for all civil cases.
+The Civil Division provides legal advice and representation to the Mayor and Council, the City Manager, and all City departments, and serves as the City’s representative in courts of law and administrative proceedings to help ensure the lawfulness of the official business of the City of Tucson and avert litigation contrary to the City’s interest for all civil cases.

-The Civil Division also litigates or coordinates litigation in which the City is a plaintiff: recent examples include claims against opioid manufacturers and distributors; claims for damages relating to PFAS contamination; and litiga-tion to protect the City’s federal funding.
+The Civil Division also litigates or coordinates litigation in which the City is a plaintiff: recent examples include claims against opioid manufacturers and distributors; claims for damages relating to PFAS contamination; and litigation to protect the City’s federal funding.

-As the largest division with 62 employees, the Criminal Division prosecutes misdemeanor and civil code violations, supports offender rehabilitation through specialty courts, provides victim assistance, and responds to citizen inquiries regarding City Court cases.
+The Criminal Division prosecutes misdemeanor and civil code violations, supports offender rehabilitation through specialty courts, provides victim assistance, and responds to citizen inquiries regarding City Court cases.

-What we’re looking for
+What we’re looking for in an Assistant City Prosecutor

 Assistant City Prosecutor